 Things to do in Whitby: by night

-Experience on of the town’s freaky Ghost Walks
+10. Experience one of the town’s freaky Ghost Walks

 One thing that Whitby is famous for?
 All things that go bump in the night.
 Those fascinated by the darker side of the coastal town can take a stroll to uncover its ghostly history, thanks to Dr Crank who guides the curious through the town to uncover some of its most haunted locations.